Stock market today: Wall Street drifts as stocks continue to follow the bond market's lead

 Oil prices have been volatile since rising rapidly through the summer on worries that fighting in the Gaza Strip could lead to disruptions in supplies from Iran or other big oil-producing countries.

 Energy giant Chevron is putting some of its strength to work by buying rival Hess.
 Chevron said it's swallowing up Hess in an all-stock deal valued at $53 billion.
-Chevron fell 2.3%, and Hess rose 0.4%.
+Chevron fell 2.6%, and Hess slipped 0.3%.

 It's the second huge deal in the oil-and-gas industry in as many weeks.
 Exxon Mobil said earlier this month that it's buying Pioneer Natural Resources in an all-stock deal valued at $59.5 billion.

-Apple was the heaviest weight on the S&P 500 and fell 0.7% following reports that Foxconn Technology, its Taiwan-based supplier, was recently subjected to searches by Chinese tax authorities.
+Apple slipped 0.3% following reports that Foxconn Technology, its Taiwan-based supplier, was recently subjected to searches by Chinese tax authorities.

 While worries about higher Treasury yields and the war in Gaza weigh on markets, support also remains from strength for corporate profits and the overall U.S. economy.